 Elevation: 7,441 ft

-Roughly one-half of the mountain (its northern side) is located on a section of land managed by the Bureau of Land Management (BLM).
-The remainder of the land is privately owned and not open to the public.
+Roughly one-half of the mountain’s highest point (its north side) is located on a small section of land managed by the Bureau of Land Management (BLM).
+The remainder of the land is privately owned and is not open to the public.
 The map shows several approach roads to this area as well as a road on the BLM section that leads to the summit, where there are a number of electronic installations.
 However, the approach roads were reported by Dan Robbins (see link below) as being gated and posted closed.

 Livingston Douglas provided the following access assessment based on his recon efforts in 2019: “The two jeep roads referred to by Dan Robbins are currently closed to the public.
 The first road is Henley Road.
 It is signed with a simple street sign and is located on the right/east side of US-20 exactly 3.6 miles east on US-20 from the Prairie Road turnoff.
 The second road is Echo Road, also signed with a simple street sign.
 It is located 4.2 miles east on US-20 from the Prairie Road turnoff.
 There is a private home/cabin up the gulch here, so future access is highly unlikely.
 Both roads are gated, locked, and have NO TRESPASSING signs on them.
 However, the first road (Henley Road) has a phone number that you can call to obtain permission to hike/drive up that road.
 So perhaps there is some hope here.